-- Chemical sunscreens (that are often included in foundations); opt for mineral-based SPF instead
+- Chemical sunscreens (often included in foundations); opt for mineral-based SPF instead

 Is hypoallergenic makeup good for sensitive skin?

-Hypoallergenic products are formulated without ingredients that cause allergies or irritation — such as essential oils, fragrance, and certain preservative.
+Hypoallergenic products are formulated without ingredients that cause allergies or irritation — such as essential oils, fragrances, and certain preservatives.

-However, the common myth that hypoallergenic products will solve all your sensitive skin problems is not true.
+However, the myth that hypoallergenic products will solve all your sensitive skin problems is invalid.
 That’s because the label “hypoallergenic” is not regulated by the Food and Drug Administration (FDA).

-This means that brands are free to call their products hypoallergenic when they see fit.
+This means that brands can call their products hypoallergenic when they see fit.
 They are not bound by any FDA regulation or approvals.

-Hence, a makeup product that’s labelled “hypoallergenic” may still contain ingredients that can trigger skin sensitivity.
+Hence, a ” hypoallergenic ” makeup product may still contain ingredients that can trigger skin sensitivity.

 Is mineral makeup good for sensitive skin?

-While products comprising of finely milled minerals such as zinc oxide, titanium dioxide, and iron oxides may sound scary, mineral makeup is actually one of the best options for sensitive skin.
+While products comprising finely milled minerals such as zinc oxide, titanium dioxide, and iron oxides may sound scary, mineral makeup is actually one of the best options for reactive skin.

 Unlike traditional makeup, it is free of harsh chemicals, fragrances, and synthetic dyes, which can aggravate skin and exacerbate existing conditions.

-Bare Minerals Loose Powder Mineral Foundation is the OG choice for sensitive skin due to a simple reason — it contains just pure, finely milled minerals that give a smooth, flawless finish to even the more overreactive complexions.
+Bare Minerals Loose Powder Mineral Foundation is the OG choice for sensitive skin because it contains pure, finely milled minerals that give a smooth, flawless finish to even the more overreactive complexions.

-The 11 best makeup brands for sensitive skin
+The 16 best makeup lines for sensitive skin